What are construction loans?

 Types of construction loans

-There are different types of construction loans available to borrowers, which are designed to suit various financial needs.
+Different construction loan types are available to borrowers and are designed to suit various financial needs.

 Construction-to-permanent loan

-Then, you start making payments that cover interest and the principal.
-(During the construction loan phase, your lender disburses the funds based upon the percentage of the project completed, and you’re only responsible for interest payments on the money drawn).
 While many construction loans are conventional loans — entirely privately originated and financed — there are government versions as well.
-Your other options include an FHA construction-to-permanent loan — with less-stringent approval standards that can be especially helpful for some borrowers — or a VA construction loan if you’re an eligible veteran.
+Your other options include an FHA construction-to-permanent loan — with less stringent approval standards that can be especially helpful for some borrowers — or a VA construction loan if you’re an eligible veteran.

 Construction-only loan

-Construction-only loans can ultimately be costlier than their construction-to-permanent cousins, especially if you have to finance the repayment.
-That’s because you complete two separate loan transactions and pay two sets of fees.
-Closing costs tend to equal thousands of dollars, so it helps to avoid another set.
+The advantage of this approach: You might get better terms with the new mortgage.
+Still, construction-only loans can ultimately be costlier than their construction-to-permanent cousins.
+That’s because you complete two separate loan transactions and pay two sets of closing costs (which tend to equal thousands of dollars).
 And, of course, you have to invest time and energy shopping for a mortgage.

-Another consideration: Your financial situation might worsen during the construction process.
-If you lose your job or face some other hardship, you might not be able to qualify for a mortgage later on — and might not be able to move into your new house.
+Another consideration: If your financial situation worsens during the building, you might not be able to qualify for a mortgage later on — and might not be able to move into your new house.

 Renovation loan